hermangroup/docs/introduction/how-to-buy.rst

   Bittrex is a US exchange working with cryptocurrencies only, although USD wire transfers have been intermittently supported in the past.
-  DASH trading pairs are available for BTC, ETH and USDT.
+  HISTORIA trading pairs are available for BTC, ETH and USDT.

 Bitfinex
   .. image:: exchanges/bitfinex.png